boazsegev/plezi-website/docs/guides/websockets.html.md

 Non JSON messages sent by the client will cause automatic disconnection.

-Unknown events will be either answered with an `err` event or sent to the `unknown_event` callback, if defined.
+Unknown events will be either answered with an `err` event or sent to the `unknown` callback, if defined.

 Here's a quick JSON echo server: